nahuelburgos/redux-tutorial/Redux.md

 #### Should NEVER DO
 Things you should never do inside a reducer:
-* Mutate its arguments;
+* Mutate its arguments.
-* Perform side effects like API calls and routing transitions;
+* Perform side effects like API calls and routing transitions.
 * Call non-pure functions, e.g. Date.now() or Math.random().

 #### Splitting Reducers